VfxCristi4no/Ninebot-G30-ESC-modding/README.md

 #### Capacitors

 **(1 Capacitor)**: <br>
- Next we start by unsoldering the capacitor.
-This can sometimes be difficult as both poles need to be heated, a suggestion would be to snap off the cap and unsolder the poles individually.
+ Next we start by desoldering the capacitor.
+This can sometimes be difficult as both poles need to be heated, a suggestion would be to snap off the cap and desolder the poles individually.
 Use tweezers to apply pressure to the pole while heating the pad on the back of the ESC.

 **(3 Capacitor)**: <br>
- Start by desoldering all three capacitor, none of them can be left as they are very low voltage.
+ Start by desoldering all three capacitors, none of them can be left in if they too few maximum voltage for your planned volts.
 It doesn't matter which of the three fields you solder new caps to, it won't make a difference.
-However, there is a problem here.
-Because the caps are soldered upways onto the PCB, there is no way to make the desoldering process easier by snapping off the poles.
+However, there is a problem here, because the caps are soldered upways/standing onto the PCB, there is no way to make the desoldering process easier by snapping the poles off.
 You now have to desolder the capacitors from below the PCB.
-Your only option will be to apply flux to both fields, thereby creating a heat distribution on both fields.
-While doing this, you will need a pressure from the other side, that pulls the capacitor away from the PCB.
+Your only option is to apply flux to both fields, thereby creating a heat distribution on both fields.
+While doing this, you will need to pull the capacitor away from the PCB.

 <a href="https://youtu.be/BFDwsdEGsDE?si=k15nF6Udf_BwlFlO"><img src="pictures/How-to-desolder-capacitors.png"
   width="200"><br>